ISCODEVUTB/TaskHub/backend/docs/API_DOCUMENTATION.md

 ### POST /documents/{document_id}/versions

-**Description:** Create a new document version (metadata).
+**Description:** Create a new document version (meta_data).
 This endpoint registers a new version with content type and changes description.
 The actual file content upload for this version might be handled separately (e.g., via a pre-signed URL mechanism not detailed by this endpoint's direct inputs).

 **Required Headers:**
 - `Content-Type`: multipart/form-data